Two BIND 9 Security Vulnerabilities Announced Today

 Michał Kępień of Warsaw, Poland, currently holds the titles of BIND 9 Quality Assurance Manager, Software Developer, and CLO (Chief Latte Officer) at ISC.
 He has an MSc in Computer Science from the Military University of Technology in Warsaw, and before coming to ISC in June of 2017 he worked as a network/system administrator at a small IT company called Ce3 and then as a DNS engineer at NASK, the registry for .pl (BIND support customers - shout out!).

 As QA Manager, Michał is constantly improving our test processes, recently adding Windows FreeBSD and OpenBSD to BIND’s continuous integration testing.
-BIND users have Michał to thank for the ISC CentOS packages - he created the original packages on sources.isc.org and curates the new subscriber repo on Cloudsmith.io.
+BIND users have Michał to thank for the ISC CentOS packages - he created the original packages on our local servers and curates the new subscriber repo on Cloudsmith.io.
 Among the BIND developers, Michał is known as a thorough, detail-oriented code reviewer.
 You don’t often get a review like “lgtm” from Michał; you are more likely to get several paragraphs of comments and requests for clarification.
 Michal was the primary developer of BIND’s Mirror Zones feature, which allows a resolver to download, verify, and use the root zone locally.

 Michał believes in ISC’s mission and is a fan of the open source concept.
 As he says, “I like making things work reliably and I believe that putting your code under public scrutiny is the best way to improve its quality.
 The more people use a given piece of software and/or try to break it, the more corner-case bugs can be identified and eliminated - and sharing the source code publicly facilitates that.